OutSystems/docs-product/src/develop/ui/patterns/web/navigation/breadcrumbs.md

     ![](<images/breadcrumbs-11-ss.png>)

 1. So that each of the Breadcrumb Items are navigational, we add links.
-To do this, select the text inside the Breadcrumb Item placeholder, right-click, select **Link to** and select the link destination.
-In this example, we want the **More Details** Breadcrumb Item to link to an existing page called **More Details**.
+To do this, select and right-click the text inside the Breadcrumb Item placeholder, select **Link to**, and select the relevant link destination.
+In this example, we link the **More Details** Breadcrumb Item to an existing page called **More Details**.
 Repeat this process for each of the Breadcrumb Items.

     ![](<images/breadcrumbs-3-ss.png>)